iniverman/barley-variant-calling/README.md

   ```
   snakemake data/samples/A_1_20_{1,2}.fastq -c4
   ```
 Then we will get the fastq for each of our samples.
-Fastq is a text format to store biological sequences,obtained from the sequenciation, and their quality scores.
+Fastq is a text format to store biological sequences,obtained from the sequencing, and their quality scores.

 ### 2- Quality Control of our samples.